skills/introduction-to-git/.github/steps/2-step.md

 Let's also try adding files with our code editor, in this case the documentation for our game.

-1. In the file explorer, click the **New File...** icon and enter the following filename.
+1. In the file explorer, click the **New File...** icon to start a README file with the following name.
+Make sure it is inside the `src/stack-overflown/` folder.

    ```txt
    README.md